-Requests for official transcripts will be processed through the Office of the Registrar, 5117 Cliffdale Road, Fayetteville, North Carolina 28314.
+Requests for official transcripts will be processed through the Manna.edu website.
 Transcripts of course credit will be released only upon the written request of the student, in accordance with the Buckley Amendment.
-All financial obligations to the College must be paid in full prior to the issuing of transcripts.
-A release form may be signed in person at the Registrar's Office or a request may be sent by mail.
-Mailed requests must be signed by the student.
-A \$5.00 per-copy transcript fee must be paid prior to issue.
+All financial obligations to the University must be paid in full prior to the issuing of transcripts.
+A \$9.00 per-copy transcript fee must be paid prior to issue.
 Requests for transcripts cannot be made by phone.